aratan/gitdock/README.md

 ## Your Docker Hub login credentials.
 Once you have everything set up, you can install GitDock and start deploying your containers!
 Here's how to use GitDock:

-export TOKEN_GITHUB=xxxYour GitHub personal access token xxx. export USER_EMAIL= xxx user email server xxx export USER_PASS= XXX pass email server xxx
+export TOKEN_GITHUB=xxx Your access token xxx.

+export USER_EMAIL= xxx user email server xxx

+export USER_PASS= XXX pass email server xxx